29 Apr UK Residential Buy-To-Let – A “safe as houses” investment strategy for expats?

 - Diversification across asset classes, currencies and countries.

-Such an investment offers a more truly “passive” experience than owning physical property, and a significantly more rewarding one when one considers the all-important net returns.
+This alternative approach offers a more truly “passive” investment experience than owning physical property, and a significantly more rewarding one when one considers the all-important net returns.

 Finally, even if one of your funds is a property-related fund, you are guaranteed never to receive that phone call asking you to replace the washing machine!